pmq20/node-packer/node/doc/api/http.md

 longer in use, because unused sockets consume OS resources.

 Sockets are removed from an agent's pool when the socket emits either a `'close'` event or an `'agentRemove'` event.
-This means that if you intend to keep one HTTP request open for a long time and don't want it to stay in the pool you can do something along the lines of:
+When intending to keep one HTTP request open for a long time without keeping it in the pool, something like the following may be done:

 ```js
 http.get(options, (res) => {